mattheww/gomill/gomill_docs/ringmaster.rst

 .. option:: --max-games <N>, -g <N>

-   Maximum number of games to play in the run.
+   Maximum number of games to play in the run; see :ref:`quiet mode <quiet mode>` above.

 .. option:: --log-gtp